vinhtien/apc/README.md

     - Includes comments and reactions extraction
     - Summarizing all reactions and plotting graph

+>Clustering:
+    - A very first simple clustering graph with K-Means integrated (Tien)
+    - Inherited an extract function from Jan

 @FOR ONLINE TOKEN RETRIEVING

 >Version of George: